JPMorgan US Quality Factor ETF (NYSEARCA:JQUA) Sees Strong Trading Volume

-JPMorgan US Quality Factor ETF (NYSEARCA:JQUA – Get Rating) shares saw an uptick in trading volume on Tuesday .
-450,106 shares were traded during mid-day trading, an increase of 91% from the previous session’s volume of 236,005 shares.The stock last traded at $42.63 and had previously closed at $42.57.
+JPMorgan US Quality Factor ETF (NYSEARCA:JQUA – Get Rating) shares saw unusually-strong trading volume on Tuesday .
+Approximately 450,106 shares traded hands during trading, an increase of 91% from the previous session’s volume of 236,005 shares.The stock last traded at $42.63 and had previously closed at $42.57.

 JPMorgan US Quality Factor ETF Stock Performance

-Institutional investors and hedge funds have recently modified their holdings of the business.
-Envestnet Asset Management Inc. boosted its position in JPMorgan US Quality Factor ETF by 649.5% during the third quarter.
-Envestnet Asset Management Inc. now owns 4,192,472 shares of the company’s stock valued at $146,904,000 after purchasing an additional 3,633,106 shares during the last quarter.
-First Citizens Bank & Trust Co. boosted its position in JPMorgan US Quality Factor ETF by 52.0% during the first quarter.
-First Citizens Bank & Trust Co. now owns 5,590,507 shares of the company’s stock valued at $230,497,000 after purchasing an additional 1,912,607 shares during the last quarter.
-Sage Mountain Advisors LLC boosted its position in JPMorgan US Quality Factor ETF by 2,960.0% during the fourth quarter.
-Sage Mountain Advisors LLC now owns 969,108 shares of the company’s stock valued at $37,553,000 after purchasing an additional 937,438 shares during the last quarter.
-First Republic Investment Management Inc. acquired a new stake in JPMorgan US Quality Factor ETF during the first quarter valued at $27,088,000.
-Finally, Beaumont Financial Partners LLC acquired a new stake in JPMorgan US Quality Factor ETF during the third quarter valued at $21,838,000.
+Several large investors have recently made changes to their positions in JQUA.
+Envestnet Asset Management Inc. grew its stake in shares of JPMorgan US Quality Factor ETF by 45.9% in the 1st quarter.
+Envestnet Asset Management Inc. now owns 6,209,803 shares of the company’s stock valued at $256,030,000 after purchasing an additional 1,954,953 shares during the period.
+First Citizens Bank & Trust Co. grew its stake in shares of JPMorgan US Quality Factor ETF by 52.0% in the 1st quarter.
+First Citizens Bank & Trust Co. now owns 5,590,507 shares of the company’s stock valued at $230,497,000 after purchasing an additional 1,912,607 shares during the period.
+Sage Mountain Advisors LLC grew its stake in shares of JPMorgan US Quality Factor ETF by 23.4% in the 1st quarter.
+Sage Mountain Advisors LLC now owns 1,195,479 shares of the company’s stock valued at $49,290,000 after purchasing an additional 226,371 shares during the period.
+JPMorgan Chase & Co. grew its stake in shares of JPMorgan US Quality Factor ETF by 13.6% in the 1st quarter.
+JPMorgan Chase & Co. now owns 1,019,999 shares of the company’s stock valued at $42,054,000 after purchasing an additional 121,905 shares during the period.
+Finally, Townsquare Capital LLC grew its stake in shares of JPMorgan US Quality Factor ETF by 2.5% in the 4th quarter.
+Townsquare Capital LLC now owns 867,084 shares of the company’s stock valued at $33,599,000 after purchasing an additional 21,521 shares during the period.

 About JPMorgan US Quality Factor ETF